Trump's envoy proposes replacing Iran with Italy in the 2026 World Cup, and FIFA responds

 Zampolli openly confirmed his proposal:

-I confirm that I have suggested to Trump and (the president of FIFA, Gianni) Infantino that Italy replace Iran in the World Cup.
-I am Italian by birth and it would be a dream to see the Azzurri in a tournament organized by the United States.
-With four titles, they have the credentials to justify their inclusion," he said.
+I confirm that I have suggested to Trump and (the FIFA president, Gianni) Infantino that Italy replace Iran in the World Cup.
+I am Italian by birth, and it would be a dream to see the Azzurri in a tournament hosted by the United States.
+With four titles, they have the credentials necessary to justify their inclusion,” he said.

 Beyond the sports argument, the proposal would be linked to political tensions.

-According to the Financial Times, the plan also aims to mend the relationship between Trump and Italian Prime Minister Giorgia Meloni, which has deteriorated due to recent disagreements over the war with Iran and statements made by the American president regarding Pope Leo XIV.
+According to the Financial Times, the plan also aims to restore relations between Trump and Italian Prime Minister Giorgia Meloni, which have deteriorated due to recent disagreements related to the war with Iran and statements made by the U.S. president regarding Pope Leo XIV.

 In this context, football emerges as a symbolic tool within a much broader diplomatic framework.